missmagoo/docs/docs/docs/Build Your Rig/pi-install.md

 * Change your hostname (a.k.a, your rig's name). **Make sure to write down your hostname; this is how you will log in in the future as `ssh root@whatyounamedit.local`**

 * You'll be prompted to set two passwords; one for root user and one for pi user.
 You'll want to change the password to something personal so your device is secure.
 Make sure to write down/remember your password; this is what you'll use to log in to your rig moving forward.
 You'll type it twice for each user.
 There is no recovery of this password if you forget it.
 You will have to start over from the top of this page if you forget your password.
+These passwords WILL NOT SHOW UP.

-* Pick your time zone (e.g., In the US, you'd select `US` and then scroll and find your time zone, such as `Pacific New` if you're in California).
+* Pick your time zone (e.g., In the US, you'd scroll down to select `US` and then scroll and find your time zone, such as `Pacific New` if you're in California).

 The script will then continue to run awhile longer (10 to 30 minutes) before asking you to press `enter or control-c` for the setup script options.
 Successful completion of this section should look like below.